red-axe/am-editor/docs/plugin/tutorials-element.md

     const markNode = $(`<${this.tagName} />`);
     //Set the style set by the current plugin for the node.
 If there is a dynamic value, the dynamic parameter will be automatically combined this.setStyle(markNode, ...args);
-    //Set the attributes set by the current plug-in to the node, if there are dynamic values, automatically combine dynamic parameters this.setAttributes(markNode, ...args);
+    //Set the attributes set by the current plugin to the node, if there are dynamic values, automatically combine dynamic parameters this.setAttributes(markNode, ...args);

     const {mark} = this.editor;
-    //Query whether the current cursor position meets the settings of the current plug-in const trigger = !this.queryState()
+    //Query whether the current cursor position meets the settings of the current plugin const trigger = !this.queryState()
     if (trigger) {
-        //Wrap the mark style label node set by the current plug-in at the cursor mark.wrap(markNode);
+        //Wrap the mark style label node set by the current plugin at the cursor mark.wrap(markNode);
     } else {
-        //Remove the mark style label node set by the current plug-in at the cursor mark.unwrap(markNode);
+        //Remove the mark style label node set by the current plugin at the cursor mark.unwrap(markNode);
     }
 }